 Are you coming home from active duty?
 If so, go ahead and check the status of your credit and the state of any tax and legal proceedings that might have been preempted by your orders.
-Make sure any employee health insurance is still there, and revoke any power of attorney you may have granted to another person.
+Make sure any employee health insurance is still in place.
+Revoke any power of attorney you may have granted to another person.

 If you are retired and older than 70½, remember your year-end RMD.
-Retirees over age 70½ must begin taking Required Minimum Distributions from traditional IRAs and 401(k), 403(b), and profit-sharing plans by December 31 of each year.
-The I.R.S. penalty for failing to take an RMD equals 50% of the RMD amount that is not withdrawn.(9)
+Retirees over age 70½ must begin taking Required Minimum Distributions from traditional IRAs, 401(k)s, SEP IRAs, and SIMPLE IRAs by December 31 of each year.
+The I.R.S. penalty for failing to take an RMD equals 50% of the RMD amount that is not withdrawn

-If you turned 70½ in 2017, you can postpone your initial RMD from an account until April 1, 2018.
-The downside of this is that you will have to take two RMDs in 2018, with both RMDs being taxable events – you will have to make your 2017 tax year RMD by April 1, 2018 and your 2018 tax year RMD by December 31, 2018.(9)
+If you turned 70½ in 2018, you can postpone your initial RMD from an account until April 1, 2019.
+All subsequent RMDs must be taken by December 31 of the calendar year to which the RMD applies.
+The downside of delaying your 2018 RMD into 2019 is that you will have to take two RMDs in 2019, with both RMDs being taxable events.
+You will have to make your 2018 tax year RMD by April 1, 2019, and then take your 2019 tax year RMD by December 31, 2019

-Lastly, should you make 13 mortgage payments in 2018?
-If your house is underwater, this makes no sense, and you could argue that those dollars might be better off invested or put in your emergency fund.
-Those factors aside, however, there may be some merit to making a January 2019 mortgage payment in December 2018.
+Lastly, should you make 13 mortgage payments in 2019?
+There may be some merit to making a January 2020 mortgage payment in December 2019.
 If you have a fixed-rate loan, a lump-sum payment can reduce the principal and the total interest paid on it by that much more.